suhuf/RE_Writeups/VR/RE VR Software.md

 Compression level: 0 - Store

-And if encrypt file names is checked uncheck it
+And if encrypt file names is checked, uncheck it.

 Now in the archive section choose the file name with the .zip extension at the end then press ok.